eitah/pairs-hook/README.md

 # This Post-commit hook is meant to confirm pairs.

-It assumes that all pairs have two initial handles.
+It assumes that all pairs in pair files only have two letter initials.

 Simply run it with npm start wire it in as a post commit hook.